Barbara Tuge-Erecińska

 Barbara Krystyna Tuge-Erecińska (/pl/; born 24 March 1956) is a Polish diplomat and civil service member who served as a Ambassador of the Republic of Poland to Sweden (1991–1997), to Denmark (2001–2005), to the United Kingdom of Great Britain and Northern Ireland (2006–2012), and to Cyprus (2014–2018).
-She also served as a Undersecretary of State (1999-2001) and Secretary of State (2005-2006) in the Ministry of Foreign Affairs.
+She also served as an Undersecretary of State (1999–2001) and Secretary of State (2005–2006) in the Ministry of Foreign Affairs.

 Life

 After graduating in 1980 from the University of Gdańsk at the onset of the anti-communist Solidarity movement, Tuge-Erecińska joined the Union and set up the Solidarity International Department.
 "In a way, this was my first diplomatic post," she said.
 Her father and grandfather were members of the Home Army (Armia Krajowa) during the German and Soviet occupations of Poland in World War II.
 They were arrested by the Soviets and sent to Siberia.
 Both survived the gulags thanks to the lifesaving determination of her father.

 Tuge-Erecińska worked closely with Solidarity leader Lech Wałęsa during the 1980s.
 When martial law was declared in Poland on 13 December 1981, she joined the protest in the shipyard.
 She was the one to smuggle out the official statement by the striking workers that the resistance would continue in spite of military coup d'état.
 She assisted families of political prisoners and set up a commission with the Polish Church to help them.
 Active in the underground during the martial law in Poland, she was harassed by the communist party.
 "It wasn't a big deal compared to what happened to some," she remembered.
 "The worst experience was when my son was one year old – to see those security men searching in my baby's cot."
-Nearly a decade later, in 1989 during the first partially free elections in the Eastern Bloc, Tuge-Erecińska was appointed Gdańsk’s liaison with the foreign dignitaries and journalists visiting Wałęsa, Poland's ‘real’ president.
-After Wałęsa’s election victory in 1990, she was appointed Ambassador to Sweden (1991–1997).
+Nearly a decade later, in 1989 during the first partially free elections in the Eastern Bloc, Tuge-Erecińska was appointed Gdańsk's liaison with the foreign dignitaries and journalists visiting Wałęsa, Poland's ‘real’ president.
+After Wałęsa's election victory in 1990, she was appointed Ambassador to Sweden (1991–1997).
 "At 35, not only was I the only female at our embassy, I was also the youngest member of staff," she told British Diplomat magazine.